essence/essence/README.md

 ### Extracting URLs

-The `crawl()` method lets you crawl extractable URLs from a web page.
+The `crawlUrl()` method lets you crawl extractable URLs from a web page.

 For example, here is how you could get the URL of all videos in a blog post: